yonaka15/mcp-pyodide/README.md

 - This project is under development, and the API may change
 - Thoroughly test before using in production
 - Exercise caution when executing untrusted code for security reasons
+- When using SSE mode, ensure proper CORS configuration if needed

 ## Support

 Please use the Issue tracker for problems and questions.